Krish209/Weather-APP/README.md

 ## Overview

 This Weather Web Application allows users to view the current weather and air quality index (AQI) for any location worldwide.
-The application provides detailed information on temperature, humidity, pressure, visibility, and sunrise/sunset times.
+The application provides detailed information on hourly forecasts and 7-day forecasts.
+Further, it provides temperature, humidity, pressure, visibility, and sunrise/sunset times.
 Users can search for locations and view the weather data in an intuitive and user-friendly interface.

 ![image](https://github.com/Krish209/Weather-APP/assets/76595963/802b8bcc-c761-4545-a655-4d78724d4a79)